 A Workshop on Noise Annoyance was held on 16 October.
-The objectives of this meeting were to discuss the nature and assessment of noise annovance to review the provisions of relevant authorities, to examine critically the present situation and to invite comment on future needs.
-The Chairman, Lex Brown introduced the speakers, R. Rumble and R. Hooker and their comments were followed by an open discussion
+The objectives of this meeting were to discuss the nature and assessment of noise annoyance to review the provisions of relevtion of the session of the objective the present situation and to invite comment on future needs.
+The Chairman, Lex Brown introduced the speakers, R. Rumble and R. Hooker and helt discussion.